 says that he and the Russian government have no ties to the hackers.

 He says that the identity of the culprit or culprits is not as important as the content of the leaks and ultimately the hackers have revealed important information for voters.

 Democrats Dianne Feinstein and Adam Schiff, ranking members of the Senate and House Intelligence Committees, issue a joint statement

-October 6, 2016 - DCLeaks, a self-described collective of "hacktivists" seeking to expose the influence of special interests on elected officials, publishes a batch of documents stolen from Clinton ally Capricia Marshall.
-DCLeaks is later identified as a front for Russian military intelligence.
+October 6, 2016 - DC Leaks publishes a batch of documents stolen from Clinton ally Capricia Marshall.

 October 7, 2016 -

-President Obama asks intelligence agencies to review the hacking incidents in 2016 and other cyberattacks on political campaigns
+Obama asks intelligence agencies to review the hacking incidents and other cyberattacks on political campaigns

 According to the report, Guccifer 2.0 stole tens of thousands of documents and offered them to reporters in districts where Democratic candidates were engaged in competitive races for House seats.

 December 29, 2016 - Obama issues an executive order with sanctions against Russia.